 These services may or may not be covered by your HealthPartners plan.
 Please see your plan documents for your specific coverage information.
 If there is a difference between this general information and your plan documents, your plan documents will be used to determine your coverage.

-Growth hormone and IGF-1 growth factors require prior approval from HealthPartners Pharmacy Administration.
+Growth hormone and IGF-1 growth factors require prior authorization from HealthPartners Pharmacy Administration.
 Coverage varies with patient age and its indication for use.

 Coverage for Children

 Coverage based on the indication for use:

 - Short stature.
 Coverage is reserved for prescribing by Pediatric Endocrinologists, for children meeting specific growth measurements and specific measures of growth hormone activity.
 Coverage is approved for an initial 6-month trial to assess response, and then annually until specific height criteria are met.
 Coverage is reserved for preferred growth deficiency products.

 - Short Stature.
 Coverage is reserved for patients meeting one or more of these growth measurement criteria:

 - current height ≤ minus 2.5 standard deviations below normal